-Sources tell Variety that Tatum has officially closed his deal to star in the South American crime thriller, while Hardy is in final negotiations to finalize his deal.
+Sources tell Variety that Tatum and Hardy have officially closed his deal to star in the South American crime thriller.

 This marks the biggest step toward the movie getting a greenlight since it was announced that Kathryn Bigelow and Mark Boal were developing the project in 2009.
 Bigelow has since left the project as director, and was replaced by J.C.
 Chandor.

 The originally script was written by Boal in between his Oscar winning screenplay for “The Hurt Locker” and his Oscar nominated script “Zero Dark Thirty.”